OverlayCS/Netbox/README.md

 # Netbox
 a server side network library for photon pun (maybe fusion) and playfab in one simple to use security first api

+ik the image doesnt show it but idk what to do without playfab so all the transports have to use playfab as of right now

 ![Logo](netbox_architecture.svg)